johsieders/essays/content/18-einstein-philosophy.md

 Einstein embraces what he calls cosmic religion.
 This has little in common with religions in the ordinary sense: there is no anthropomorphic idea of God, no reward and no punishment, there are no dogmas, no priests, no prayers.
 But what is there, then?
-“There is the nobility and marvellous order which are revealed in nature and in the world of thought “, Einstein says, and goes on: “The most important function of art and science is to keep alive this feeling in those who are receptive.”
+“There is the nobility and marvellous order which are revealed in nature and in the world of thought“, Einstein says, and goes on: “The most important function of art and science is to keep alive this feeling in those who are receptive.”
 This is the gist of Einstein’s thinking: the beauty of science, the beauty of his own findings and that of his fellow researchers overwhelmed him.
 But an eminent contemporary didn’t agree.
 According to